 The Xplora plans are also great for those planning to do adventure sports.
 As mentioned above, the coverage is comprehensive and includes most aerial activity.
 So go ahead and hurl yourself off an aircraft – as long as you’re doing it for fun (i.e. recreational, non-competitive purposes), you should be covered.

 The claims process is also reasonably simple – you can do it all online, or the good ol’ traditional way, via mail.
 I can do, my grandmother also can do.

 However, if you’re the kind who does more than your due diligence when researching for the best travel insurance, you probably would’ve noticed that there’s not much written online about Tokio Marine’s TM Xplora plans.

 I have never bought it, but a quick few rounds in the online forums told me that quite a number of previous customers have had trouble with their claims.
 It either took very long to process, or was rejected.

 That said, we all know that most “feedback” happens when customers are angry, so take it with a pinch of salt.
 There could’ve been twice the number of happy customers, but how many take their 10/10 experiences to the forum?

-I say – if the price and coverage suit your budget and needs, go for it.
+I say – if the price and coverage suit your budget and needs and you’re a walking COVID-19 repellent, go for it.
 Tokio Marine is, after all, the pioneer and largest insurance group in Japan.

 If you have bought Tokio Marine TM Xplora travel insurance before, share your experience with us in the comments below!